 The present survey is based on reports from the national book publishing associations, and on further analysis and refining of data, for the year 2010.
 Figures on the overall economic significance of the publishing industry refer to net publishers’ turnover, i.e. the publishers’ total revenues from the sales of books, not the total market for books (margin of booksellers or other retailers).
 They also do not account for revenues in terms of selling rights for translation, audiovisual adaptation, etc. In some cases, only data on market value wasavailable; in such cases, average discount rates were applied to calculate an approximation of net turnover.
 Figures were rounded conservatively.

-The total annual sales revenue of book publishers of the EU and the EEA in 2009 was approximately € 23 billion, according to the survey conducted by FEP.
-This represents a decrease from the last estimate of € 23.75 billion for 2008, but for the second year in a row such a decrease was to a great extent only nominal, due to changes in exchange rates.
-The largest markets in terms of publishers’ turnover in 2009 were Germany, followed by the UK, France, Spain and Italy.
+The total annual sales revenue of book publishers of the EU and the EEA in 2010 was approximately € 23.5 billion, according to the survey conducted by FEP.
+This represents an increase from the last estimate of € 23 billion for 2009, although such increase was to a significant extent only nominal, due to changes in exchange rates.
+The largest markets in terms of publishers’ turnover in 2010 were Germany, followed by the UK, France, Spain and Italy.

 For further information: Enrico Turrin, +32 2 770 11 10 - email@example.com